FX Life (Russia, Baltics & CIS)

 FX Life (previously Fox Life) is a Russian-English language television channel that launched in 2008.

-History

 The channel launched in Russia, Baltics and CIS on April 15, 2008 as Fox Life.
 It launched in Estonia on November 5, 2008.

 The channel was closed on October 1, 2022, for Russia & Belarus, and was replaced by Sapfir in Russia, but it's still active in the CIS & Baltic regions.
 Cable operators in Estonia have localized version of the channel with advertising.
 The channel has rebranded as FX Life on 24 January 2024.